|Nutrition Facts (per serving)|

 Many people also use a cola or 7-Up in their marinade.
 If you've used these drinks before, by all means, go for it.
 Although these soft drinks aren't usually used in Korean marinades, the acidity in these liquids can be a useful trick if you don't have at least four hours to marinate the meat.
 Avoid this dilemma altogether by marinating the meat overnight or on a weekend when you know you'll be around all day.

-4 tbsp of chopped garlic (about three cloves)
+4 tablespoons chopped garlic (about 3 cloves)

-- 3/8 c of soy sauce
+3/8 cup soy sauce

-- 2 tbsp of sugar
+2 tablespoons sugar

-- 1 tbsp of honey
+1 tablespoon honey

-- 1 tbsp of Japanese rice wine (mirin)*
+1 tablespoon Japanese rice wine (mirin)

-- 1 tbsp of sesame oil
+1 tablespoon sesame oil

-To begin, you'll need to mix the marinade together until the sugar and honey are dissolved and evenly distributed throughout.
-If you have diabetes or another medical condition that requires you to watch your blood sugar, you can tweak the amount of sugar and honey in the marinade, or leave the amounts the same and be sure to measure your blood sugar at the appropriate point after your meal. *Also, if you don't have access to the rice wine, a splash of dry white wine will also work well here.
+To begin, you'll need to mix the marinade until the sugar and honey are dissolved and evenly distributed throughout.
+If you have diabetes or another medical condition that requires you to watch your blood sugar, you can tweak the amount of sugar and honey in the marinade, or leave the amounts the same and be sure to measure your blood sugar at the appropriate point after your meal.
+Also, if you don't have access to the rice wine, a splash of dry white wine will also work well here.
 Alternatively, visit a specialty store for rice wine or search for the ingredient online and buy it from an Internet retailer.

 The great thing about this marinade is that it can be stored in the refrigerator or freezer for later use.
 So, if you want to make a large batch (say, quadruple the recipe), go for it.
-You can use it for another round of short ribs or on other thick cuts of meats -- be they pork or chicken.
+You can use it for another round of short ribs or on other thick cuts of meats—be they pork or chicken.
 This marinade is so delicious that you'll want to put it on everything.
 Enjoy it before it's all gone!